 This set of Oregon sea salt blends from Jacobsen Salt Co is a perfect gift for cooks who like to experiment with flavor.
 The salt is made from hand-gathered water from Netarts Bay, gently evaporated to form delicate crystals, and blended with an array of herbs and spices.
 The six flavors (Rosemary, Habanero, Pinot Noir, Black Garlic, Black Pepper, and Pure Flake Finishing Salt) are artfully displayed in a branded wooden rack that will look beautiful on the counter.

-Best Molecular Gastronomy Kit: Molecule-R Molecular Gastronomy Starter Kit
+Best Molecular Gastronomy Kit: Molecular Gastronomy Starter Kit + FREE Recipe Book - Spherification Kit - CUISINE R-EVOLUTION

 If you're looking for a gift for someone with fairly advanced cooking technique, encourage his or her sense of culinary adventure with this introduction to molecular gastronomy.
 Pioneered by Spanish chef Ferran Adrià and his restaurant, El Bulli, this method of cooking combines science and cuisine to create visually delightful edibles (think lemon-flavored foam or olive oil "caviar").
 This technique has also made its way behind the bar (molecular mixology), resulting in some pretty stunning riffs on classic cocktails.